Mafikizolo

 The group released their self-titled album Mafikizolo in 1997 and Music Revolution in 1999.

 In 2000, the band released their third album Gate Crashers, which became their best-selling album.

-Mafikizolo has won 14 South African Music Award, 2 MTV Africa Music Awards including the awards for Best Duo or Group of the Year.
+Mafikizolo has won 14 South African Music Awards, and two MTV Africa Music Awards including the award for Best Duo or Group of the Year.

 History

 1997-2002: Mafikizolo, Music Revolution and Sibongile

 They came into the scene in 1997 as a kwaito group with their late member Tebogo Madingoane, who died on 14 February 2004, when they released their self-titled album Mafikizolo.
 They released their 1999 album titled Music Revolution followed by Gate Crushers in 2000 which included their hits, "Lotto" and "Majika".

 After a near-fatal crash that left Nhlanhla Mafu hospitalised for a while, they released their critically acclaimed album Sibongile (2002) featuring the hit single "Ndihamba Nawe".

 2003-2010: Kwela, Van Toeka Af and Six Mabone

 In 2003, they released Kwela which featured Hugh Masekela assisted "Kwela Kwela", "Udakwa Njalo" and "Emlanjeni" amongst others.

 In 2005, they released Van Toeka Af which featured Nisixoshelani and Mas'Thokoze amongst others.
 In 2006, they released Six Mabone which featured "O Tswa Kae" and "Love Potion".
 Six Mabone was released before their hiatus.

 During their hiatus in 2009 they released a compilation album The Best of which included one new song, "Walila".